unixbird/steam-api-check/README.md

 3. In the CheckMK WebUI you will search for ```Integrate Nagios Plugins``` in the search directory.
 4. In ```Service Description``` you would name this whatever you want.
 For example I named this one Project Zomboid Server since we are checking for 16261
 5. Then check off the ```Command Line``` option and insert what you would insert normally if you ran this in the CLI.
 I will reuse the example from above ```./steamapi.sh -i YOURIP -k YOURSTEAMAPIKEY -p 16261```
 6. Lastly go to the explicit hosts on the bottom of the page and insert the host that hosts this server.

+# Special Thanks
+To [AnastasiosT](github.com/AnastasiosT) For the optarg portion and helping me integrate this into CheckMK